St.George offers rainbow credit cards to celebrate Mardi Gras

 If you’re working to pay down an existing debt, you can take advantage of a promotional balance transfer offer of 0% p.a. for the first 18 months.
 This reverts to the variable cash advance rate of 21.49% p.a. once the promotional period is up, so make sure to pay your balance in full before this happens.

 You can also request an additional cardholder, which could come in handy if you want to manage your finances under one account.

 If you like the sound of the Vertigo card but would prefer a card with a few more perks, the St.George Vertigo Platinum card could be a better fit.

-This card also offers 0% p.a. on balance transfers for the first 18 months (with no balance transfer fee), giving you more time to clear your debt without paying any interest.
-This also reverts to the variable cash advance rate of 21.49% p.a. after the introductory period.
+This card also offers 0% p.a. on purchases for the first 15 months.
+This reverts to the variable purchase rate of 12.99% p.a. after the introductory period.